2022 Modern Slavery Statement – PACCAR Financial Plc

 PACCAR Financial Plc recruitment and equal opportunities policy acknowledges our recruitment processes are compliant with the Modern Slavery Act and our recruitment processes include eligibility to work checks.

-Our policies and procedures are subject to continuous and ongoing annual review.
+Our policies and procedures are subject to continuous and ongoing periodical review.

 Due Diligence Processes, Risk Assessment and Measuring Effectiveness

 Our recruitment processes are transparent.
 Communication to discuss job opportunities and to confirm the details of any offer made takes place directly with candidates.
 There are robust procedures in place for the vetting of new employees and agency staff that enable us to confirm their identities and that ensure they are paid directly.

 PACCAR Financial Plc expects all contracted business partners in the supply chain to uphold high standards of conduct.
 PACCAR Financial Plc clearly communicates its expectations; obligations for business partners include the ethical behaviour clauses that form an important part of our contracts.
 On every appropriate occasion and every time the business relationship is up for renewal these items are part of the dialogue.